kfergy/trapdoor/README.md

 # trapdoor
-where accidental and inceidental code lives
+where accidental and incidental code lives